Two railway workers die after being hit by train

 Both BTP and the RAIB confirmed the incident involved railway workers.

-Mick Cash, general secretary of the Rail, Maritime and Transport (RMT) union said: “This is shocking news.
+Mick Cash, general secretary of the Rail, Maritime and Transport (RMT) union, said: “This is shocking news.
 RMT is attempting to establish the full facts but our immediate reaction is that this is an appalling tragedy and that no-one working on the railway should be placed in the situation that has resulted in the deaths that have been reported this morning.

-“As well as demanding answers from Network Rail and a suspension of all similar works until the facts are established, the union will be supporting, our members and their families at this time.
+“As well as demanding answers from Network Rail and a suspension of all similar works until the facts are established, the union will be supporting our members and their families at this time.

 “Our thoughts are with those involved in this incident and their loved ones.”